irvirv/cbsecurity_template/readme.md

 First time running give it a few seconds to spin up

-To see the cbsecurity visualizer in your browser browse to {your app}/cbsecurity subfolder or click "cbsecurity" under Installed Modules from homepage
+To see the cbsecurity visualizer in your browser browse to {your app}/cbsecurity subfolder or click "cbsecurity" from homepage.

-In this app there is a folder called "alternates" that has a different version of the userservice.
-This behaves exactly the same as the hard-wired version but gets the user info from a database (MS SQL Server).
-There is a script in the "database" folder that will create this database along with the test users as exist in the hard-wired version.
-You'll need to figure out your own connection string but it's not hard and there is an example in the userdata.cfc that is downloaded as part of this.
-Using the database version makes it a lot easier to play around with different users/roles/permissions.